-RAC Committee Oversight of the gift register and recommendations to the Board as to the appropriateness of gifts and whether they should be included on the Interests and Duties register.
-Oversight of the Employee Interests Register.
-Ensure the Internal Audit Plan for the Fund includes a comprehensive review of the Conflicts Management Framework every three years.
-Chief Risk & Governance Officer Executive accountability for the implementation of the Policy.
-Following initial assessment by the Legal Counsel, Compliance and Governance approve (or otherwise deal with) any gifts and/or invitations received by or offered to an Employee where the gift exceeds the parameters set out in this Policy.
-Following initial assessment by the Legal Counsel, Compliance and Governance, approve (or otherwise implement) strategies to control, manage, mitigate or avoid potential or actual conflicts of interest of employees.
 Approve procedures to ensure the effective implementation of this Policy.
-Legal Counsel, Compliance and Governance Facilitate regular review of the Policy.
-Initial assessment of any gifts and/or invitations received by or offered to an Employee where the gift exceeds the parameters set out in this Policy. initial assessment of relevance of declared interests and duties.
-Initial assessment and recommendations for strategies to control, manage, mitigate or avoid potential or actual conflicts of interest or duty.
+Risk and Facilitate regular review of the Policy.
+Risk and Governance Team Facilitate regular review of the Policy.
+Initial assessment of any gifts and/or invitations received by or offered to an Employee where the gift exceeds the parameters set out in this Policy.
+Initial assessment of relevance of declared interests and duties.
+Initial assessment and recommendations for strategies to control, manage, mitigate or avoid potential, perceived or actual conflicts of interest or duty.
 Maintaining the Register of Interests and Duties and following approval by the Board, ensuring it is available on the Fund's website.
 Maintaining and updating the Gift Register and ensuring regular reporting of register to the HRR&amp;G Committee.
+Obtain confirmations by RSE Actuary and RSE Auditor who are to provide confirmations of management of potential and perceived conflicts of interests and duties as part of their annual fitness and propriety assessments.
+These confirmations are sent on to the RAC Committee.
 Initial assessment of gifts and/or invitations received by or offered to an employee where the gift exceeds the thresholds set out in this Policy.
-Initial assessment of potential or actual conflicts of interest by employees and recommendations for strategies to control, manage, mitigate or avoid potential or actual conflicts of interest or duty.
+Initial assessment of potential perceived or actual conflicts of interest by employees and recommendations for strategies to control, manage, mitigate or avoid potential, perceived or actual conflicts of interest or duty.
 Maintain procedures to ensure the effective implementation of this Policy.
 Internal Auditor Conduct a comprehensive review of the Conflicts Management Framework every three years including whether all relevant duties and interests have been identified and are being managed accordance with the Policy.

-The process for identifying potential or actual conflicts of interest of service providers is set out in the Outsourcing Policy.
+The process for identifying potential, perceived or actual conflicts of interest of service providers is set out in the Outsourcing Policy.